ibm-cloud-docs/dns-svcs/cr-res-loc-delete.md

 # Deleting custom resolver locations
 {: #cr-res-loc-delete}

 You can delete custom resolver locations in {{site.data.keyword.dns_full}} by using the UI, CLI, or API.
 {: shortdesc}

-## Deleting a resolver location in the UI
+## Deleting a resolver location in the console
 {: #ui-delete-res-loc}
 {: ui}